 - Swollen lymph nodes in the neck

-The Mayo Clinic warns that if you have both a fever and swelling, or you have trouble breathing or swallowing, you should seek medical attention immediately.
+Health Link BC warns that If you have a severe toothache, swelling of the gums or face, or drainage of pus, you should call your dentist right away.
 This is a sign of a severe infection that may have spread into your jawbone and surrounding areas.
 If possible, contact your dentist for same-day treatment or ask your regular dentist for a referral to a dentist who can see you immediately.
 If you still can't see a dentist, go to the emergency room for care.

-The American Dental Association warns that most tooth infections are the result of untreated tooth decay or a cracked tooth.
+Health Link BC warns most tooth infections (abscess) are the result of untreated tooth decay, gum disease or damage to the tooth.
 When bacteria penetrate enamel, it can infect the tender nerves in the pulp tissue of the tooth, resulting in an infection commonly called an abscess.
 Abscessed teeth require treatment from your dentist and the longer you wait to seek treatment, the more complicated the infection may become.
-Any tooth can become abscessed because all of your teeth have sensitive tissue susceptible to infection, though according to Scientific American, people with molars that have deep grooves are more susceptible to cavities.
-In some cases, the infection can actually reach the jaw bone and result in the need for extensive oral surgery, so it's important to call for an appointment as soon as you suspect a possible infection.
+Any tooth can become abscessed because all of your teeth have sensitive tissue susceptible to infection, though according to according to the Ontario Dental Association chewing surfaces and deep grooves of teeth, are at the most risk for decay.
+In some cases, the infection can actually reach the jaw bone and result in the need for extensive oral surgery.
+If you can't see a dentist, consider seeking the advise of your doctor for care.

 Your dentist will need to clean out the infection before repairing the tooth, which is called a root canal.
 Root canals require the drilling of the tooth to reach the infected area, the infection is removed and the canal is cleaned out with an antibacterial solution, and then a crown is placed over the tooth to protect the tooth.
 Root canals can be minor or major, depending on how long the infection has been active.
 Your dentist might also prescribe antibiotics to treat the infection.

 No one wants to deal with the pain and disruption a tooth infection causes, which is why prevention is such an important part of your dental treatment plan.
 Broken teeth can't always be avoided, but cavities caused by poor oral habits can be prevented.
-Brush at least twice per day with a product like Colgate Total Advanced Deep Clean toothpaste, which fights germs for 12 hours.
+Brush at least twice per day with a dentist approved toothpaste and floss once a day.
 Brushing and flossing get rid of the bacteria that can infiltrate enamel and lead to dental decay (cavities).
 You can also prevent infection by seeing your dentist for regular checkups.
 There, he or she can use X-rays to locate potential cavities and weak spots and can address minor issues before they become painful infections.